georghe-crihan/digma-e605-qt-apps-framework/README.md

   wget http://master.qt.io/archive/qt/4.7/qt-everywhere-opensource-src-4.7.4.tar.gz
   tar -xvzf qt-everywhere-opensource-src-4.7.4.tar.gz
   cd qt-everywhere-opensource-src-4.7.4
+  # Use my QT configuration:
+  cp -R ~/digma-e605-qt-apps-framework/rk2818-g++ mkspecs/qws/

+  # - or - you might roll your own, by starting from the default:

   cp -R mkspecs/qws/linux-arm-gnueabi-g++ mkspecs/qws/rk2818-g++/
-  # Edit the qmake.conf, replace the arm-none-linux-gnueabi-* prefix with the
+  # and then edit the qmake.conf, replace the arm-none-linux-gnueabi-* prefix
-  # arm-926ejs-linux-gnueabi-* and make any other changes as necessary.
+  # with the arm-926ejs-linux-gnueabi-* and make any other changes as necessary.
   vi mkspecs/qws/rk2818-g++/qmake.conf

   export PKG_CONFIG_PATH=${LIBPATH}/pkgconfig